-The Company continued with active debt management using the sales proceeds coming from its subsidiaries and redeemed $\[Omega]$ 0.5 billion nominal value of its various straight bond series with contractual maturities between 2024 and 2027 (as well as planned redemption of 2022 bonds), presenting a solid debt maturity prolongation (see note 13.4 of the financial statements).
-A dividend of $\[Omega]$ 0.23 per share was announced in the Annual General Meeting ("AGM") convened on June 29, 2022, and distributed in July 2022 (see note 12.1.3 of the financial statements).
-The profit for the year amounted to $\[Omega]$ 2.3 million and the total equity of the Company remained stable at level of $\[Omega]$ 7.6 billion as at December 31, 2022.
+The Company continued with active debt management using the sales proceeds coming from its subsidiaries and redeemed $\[Omega]$ 0.6 billion nominal value of its various straight bond series with contractual maturities between 2025 - 2026 (as well as contractual redemption of 2023 schuldschein), presenting a solid debt maturity prolongation (see note 12.3 of the financial statements).
+Additionally, the Company marked down $\[Omega]$ 0.7 billion nominal value of its various straight bond series with contractual maturities between 2025 - 2031 and perpetual notes, that were bought by its affiliates.
+The loss for the year amounted to $\[Omega]$ 63.4 million and the total equity of the Company amounted to $\[Omega]$ 7.4 billion as at December 31, 2023.